mikekavouras/twinkle/README.md

 ## Locking

 If you want to "lock" an image in the grid, just give it's parent div a class of lock.
+This particular image will always remain static.
+Feel free to apply this class to as many images as you please.

     <div class="lock">
       <img src="image_path.jpg">